 - California Penal Code §31

 A man enters a home and commits burglary.
-He trips an alarm and worries that the police are after him, so he goes to his girlfriend’s house, tells her what happened, and asks her to say he was with her all night.
+He sets the alarm and worries that the police are after him, so he goes to his girlfriend’s house, tells her what happened, and asks her to say he was with her all night.
 When the police arrive to question her, she lies about his whereabouts.
 She could be convicted under PC 32.

 In these and countless other examples, it’s important to consult with an experienced attorney as soon as possible to understand your rights and obligations.